Academic Building, HC 221

 The Department of Foreign Languages and Cultures is oriented toward developing students’ linguistic abilities as well as providing a broad knowledge of foreign cultures and literatures.
 Communicative competence and oral proficiency are stressed in language classes, but all skill areas (reading, writing, listening, and speaking) are developed.
 Multimedia tools (DVDs, CDs, Internet sources) are integral to the methodology.
 The program also provides offerings in literature (including comparative literature and literature in translation), culture and civilization, linguistics, history, and film.
 Students are trained to think critically about foreign languages and cultures.
 Courses incorporate textual and linguistic analysis, as well as the examination of the social, cultural, and historical context of the given country or countries.

-Students can pursue a major in Spanish as well as minors in French, Italian, and Spanish.
+Students can pursue a major in Spanish as well as minors and certificates in French, Italian, and Spanish.
 Courses are also offered in Arabic, Chinese, Japanese, and Latin.

 The minor in French normally requires the completion of 18 credits at the level of French 151 and above.
 For students who begin study at the advanced level (French 201 and above), the minor requires 12 credits.